-Pension,

-retirement,

-Salaries, fees, options and

-commissions other similar

-and bonuses benefits

-(in thousands of U.S. dollars)
+Pension. retirement, Salaries, fees. options and commissions other similar and bonuses benefits (in thousands of U.S. dollars)

-management as a group, consisting of 11 persons 1,735 867
+All directors and senior management as a group, consisting of 11 persons

 In accordance with the Companies Law, the following table presents information regarding compensation actually received by our four executive officers during the year ended December 31, 2021.